shashimaurya1/Website/doc/SRS.md

 #### 3.7.2 Supported Platforms

-Since FlashCardCommunity will be a web application the user only needs a modern web browser and a stable internet connection.
+Since GreenClothaWay will be a web application the user only needs a modern web browser and a stable internet connection.
 The current versions of Mozilla Firefox, Google Chrome, Opera, Edge and even IE down to version 9 will be supported!

 ### 3.8 Online User Documentation and Help System Requirements